summercity/ShopMessage-by-JDA/README.md

 ]
 ```

-You may choose use any package available in the NPM repository.
+You may choose to use any package available in the NPM repository.
 Though we are already using [Ant Design](https://ant.design/) and you are encouraged to keep your UI looking consistent with the existing code.

 Deliverables
 ------------